Tooth Extractions – Hoover, AL

 - Nitrous Oxide to Help Put You at Ease

-- Relaxing Office Environment Dedicated to Your Comfort
+- Relaxing Dental Office Environment Dedicated to Your Comfort

 Why We Typically Avoid Tooth Extractions

 When a tooth is removed, it often leads to issues with your ability to chew food.
 It can also cause problems to your jaw joint, make neighboring teeth to shift out of place, and even result in a major negative impact on your oral health.